itabr/open_ptrack_docker/README.md

 ```

 * ### open_ptrack
-itabrz_open_ptrack is based on open_ptrack-dep and itabrz_open_ptrack is the base image for itabrz:open_ptrack-single_camera_tracking and itabrz:open_ptrack-multi_camera_tracking. this image includes open_ptrack installation.
+open_ptrack is based on open_ptrack-dep and it is the base image for open_ptrack-single_camera_tracking and open_ptrack-multi_camera_tracking. this image includes open_ptrack installation.

 **Instructions:**
 build the image :